 I can sense the homogenizing modernity and the flow of investment.
 The new 4-star Best Western Premier Sofia Airport is a nod to the city’s transformation complimenting the trade and conference centers as well as nouveau shopping malls in the area.
 Anyone who spent nights and had been a guest of this new kid on the block may as well be thrilled of how the hotel is not only positioning itself as a newer face of modern Sofia but also a gateway to convenience due to its close proximity to the airport.
 With its 155 functional and contemporary rooms and fully equipped conference center with touches of innovation, it has the business community in mind.
 In many ways and reasons, the property is an amalgamation of hospitality concepts, a respite, a comforting breakfast selection and standard of a hotel.

 Optimism exerts a kind of gravitational pull called reinvention.
-The rows of tenements reminiscent of the Soviet era dotting the fringes of town with otherwise unremarkable façades are in a state of disrepair, disfigured by bullet scars and a lack of affluence.
-All are feeling that pull.
+The rows of tenements reminiscent of the Soviet era dotting the fringes of town with otherwise unremarkable façades, disfigured and several are in a state of disrepair – all are feeling that pull.

 When I landed in Sofia this was the first image that caught my attention and it left me with a residual feeling of remorse.
 As I leave Sofia, I still see the same poignant image but this time in a different light.
 Slowly I began to notice reconstructed windows were gaping chasm might have once been, a block of wall painted in bright colors that would make an impressionist flinch and terraces dressed in flowers pots with miniature rainbow-colored windmills that glittered in the afternoon sun.
 At the back seat of the car, inside looking out, away from the nightmares of the past, I see a city that evokes the spirit of what once Sofia is known for since the old days – hope, optimism and enlightenment.
 Sofia is reborn.